ianharper/AccuTermClient/README.md

 * Open (Read Only) - Download item from MV sever without locking by entering MV file reference.
 * Unlock - unlock item on MV server by entering MV file reference.
 * Refresh - Update currently open file in Sublime from MV server and lock item on MV server.
+* Check Sync (Current File) - Compare the currently open file to the item on the MV server.
+If the item on the MV server is different than the local file you will be asked if you want to download the changes from the MV server.
 * List - Browse files on MV server using Sublime's command palate, select item with enter to download.
 * Lock - Lock item on MV server by entering MV file reference.
 * Execute - Run commands on MV server and show output in Sublime (to console, new file, or append to current file).